brianhyun/web-forum/client/README.md

 # Todo

--   [ ] If a user joins a public forum, then I have to add that forum id to the user's forum array.
 -   [ ] 'slices/authSlice': the 'loginUser' function has a catch statement with an error method that only needs to be dispatched when there are errors in the form.
--   [ ] 'forum component': grab all the posts for the forum and save them to redux store, select it from store and use it in the forum page.
-Change file names appropriately.
 -   [ ] 'forum' component: when screen is small, add divider component between post list and members panel.
+-   [ ] Refresh tokens when expired.

 # Issues History

--   [x] Error Messages for Invalid Inputs
--   [x] Reset Error Messages After Form Submit and on Component Mount
--   [x] Encrypt Private Password Before Saving to DB
--   [x] The User model has to have an array that stores the ids of all the forums of which the user is a member.
--   [x] Access the User's ID from User's document when creating a new forum.
-Add the forum id to the user via the user's id.
 -   [x] After every refresh, the Redux store is wiped of its data.
 I'll have to save the data (I wish to persist) to localStorage and retrieve it on every reload and redux store update.
 Or, I can use a third-party library; however, most of the available packages (e.g. redux-persist) are not frequently maintained.
 -   [x] 'forumAuthSlice.js' in createForum() function: dispatch is causing error.
-(Resolution: I was sending data to my backend in the wrong format.)
+Solution: I was sending data to my backend in the wrong format.
--   [x] If user isn't a part of any forums, then redirect them to the 'Get Started' page, prompting them to join or create a forum.
--   [x] Recheck 'Get Started' page functionality.
--   [x] In 'utils/storeUsersForumsInLocalStorage' file, have 'setUsersForumsInLocalStorage' function be responsible for only one action.
--   [x] Clear localStorage on logout.
+-   [x] Comments aren't being saved to the parent post.
+Solution: save the comment to the database first.
--   [x] Fix issue where numOfComments variable was preventing the display of the single post. numOfComments is false when a post doesn't have any comments, thus preventing display of post.
+-   [x] Posts with zero comments aren't showing.
+Solution: numOfComments variable was preventing display of posts with zero comments. numOfComments is zero (equal to false) when a post has no comments and the conditional was stopping there.

 # Stuff I Learned